About the Newborn Metabolic Screening Programme

 Metabolic disorders are not easily detected without screening because many of the symptoms are non-specific and look like other more common conditions.
 Some of the disorders do not show any symptoms at all until after damage has occurred.
 In some of these cases damage is not able to be repaired.
 Screening means that metabolic disorders can be diagnosed before a baby gets sick.

-Screening for metabolic disorders has been in place in New Zealand for over 40 years.
+Screening for metabolic disorders has been in place in New Zealand for around 50 years (since 1969).
 Over that time advances in screening and in availability of treatment for diagnosed babies has meant that more conditions are included in the screening programme.
 We now screen for over 20 conditions.

 Responsibility for the Newborn Metabolic Screening Programme